Rehab-Robotics-Lab/FloSystem/README.md

 6. Follow instructions to [setup admin](#setting-up-first-admin)

-7. Login with your new admin account, go into the admin portal, click add robot, give the robot a name and type of lilflo and submit.
+7. Login with your new admin account, go into the admin portal, click add robot, give the robot a name and type of lilflo and before submiting copy the password to clipboard and save it.
+Then hit submit.

 8. Make a file `./certs/sim-info.env` with `ROBOT_NAME=<name from web interfave>` and `ROBOT_PASSWORD=<password from web interface>`